 Dell Technologies' tracking stock capital structure could give rise to circumstances in which the interests of holders of stock of one group might diverge or appear to diverge from the interests of holders of stock of the other group.
 In addition, given the nature of their businesses, there may be inherent conflicts of interests between the DHI Group and the Class V Group.
 Dell Technologies' groups are not separate entities and thus holders of DHI Group Common Stock and Class V Common Stock will not have the right to elect separate boards of directors.
-As a result, Dell Technologies' officers and directors owe fiduciary duties to Dell Technologies as a whole and all of Dell Technologies' stockholders may not be in the best interest of a particular group when considered independently, such as:
+As a result, Dell Technologies' officers and directors owe fiduciary duties to Dell Technologies as a whole and all of Dell Technologies' stockholders as opposed to only holders of a particular group.
+Decisions deemed to be in the best interest of Dell Technologies and all of Dell Technologies' stockholders may not be in the best interest of a particular group when considered independently, such as:

-- decisions as to the terms of any business relationships that may be created between the DHI Group and the Class V Group or the terms of any reallocations of assets between the groups; - decisions as to the allocation of corporate opportunities between the groups, especially where the opportunities might meet the strategic business objectives of both groups; - decisions as to operational and financial matters that could be considered detrimental to one group but beneficial to the other; - decisions as to the conversion of Class V Common Stock into Class C Common Stock, which the Dell Technologies board of directors may make in its sole discretion, so long as the Class C Common Stock is then traded on a U.S. securities exchange; - decisions regarding the increase or decrease of the inter-group interest that the DHI Group may own in the Class V Group from time to time; - decisions as to the internal or external financing attributable to businesses or assets attributed to either of Dell Technologies' groups; - · decisions as to the dispositions of assets of either of Dell Technologies' groups; and - decisions as to the payment of dividends on the stock relating to either of Dell Technologies' groups.
+- decisions as to the terms of any business relationships that may be created between the DHI Group and the Class V Group or the terms of any reallocations of assets between the groups; - decisions as to the allocation of corporate opportunities between the groups, especially where the opportunities might meet the strategic business objectives of both groups; - · decisions as to operational and financial matters that could be considered detrimental to one group but beneficial to the other; - decisions as to the conversion of Class V Common Stock into Class C Common Stock, which the Dell Technologies board of directors may make in its sole discretion, so long as the Class C Common Stock is then traded on a U.S. securities exchange; - · decisions regarding the increase or decrease of the inter-group interest that the DHI Group may own in the Class V Group from time to time; - decisions as to the internal or external financing attributable to businesses or assets attributed to either of Dell Technologies' groups; - · decisions as to the dispositions of assets of either of Dell Technologies' groups; and - · decisions as to the payment of dividends on the stock relating to either of Dell Technologies' groups.